 Kim Dylla graduated from the University of Virginia with degrees in Art and Computer Science, and was awarded a graduate fellowship for Digital Art.
 Since 2013 she has been a full time traveling artist and designer, for her company Kylla Custom Rock Wear.
-Kylla Custom Rock Wear creates custom stage wardrobes for major performing artists in the heavy metal and rock world such as Machine Head, King Diamond, Kreator, Journey, Arch Enemy, Children of Bodom, Asking Alexandria, Satyricon, Slipknot, Cradle of Filth, and WWE wrestlers Bray Wyatt and Chris Jericho, and has clients in 37 countries worldwide.
+Kylla Custom Rock Wear creates custom stage wardrobes for major performing artists in the heavy metal and rock world, and has clients in 72 countries worldwide.

 Extending her artistic endeavors into the musical realm, Kim Dylla is also a heavy metal vocalist, having toured and performed with the legendary band GWAR as her futuristic character Vulvatron.
-Kim Dylla has also performed and toured as the lead singer of the bands Kung Fu Dykes, A Winter Lost, and Thismeansyou since 2002.
-Many of her recordings and musical collaborations have reached international radio acclaim and distribution, including her most recent track featured on the 2016 Children of Bodom album "I Worship Chaos".
-Her black metal band A Winter Lost, sung mainly in the German language, is signed to Sun and Moon Records in Europe.
-She also guests live keys and vocals with industrial pioneers Velvet Acid Christ and Washington DC industrial outfit Mindless Faith.
+Currently she is singing with Folk Metal legends Cruachan, from Ireland.
+Kim Dylla has also performed with bands such as The Burned Over, Velvet Acid Christ, Mindless Faith, Stahlsarg, Chrome Waves, Corrosion of Conformity Blind, Fulton Ave, AndsvarA, Kung Fu Dykes, A Winter Lost, and Thismeansyou since 2002.
+Many of her recordings and musical collaborations have reached international radio acclaim and distribution, including a track featured on the 2016 Children of Bodom album "I Worship Chaos".
+Her current studio project is "The Burned Over"

 In her career in the Digital Humanities- she worked for several years at the University of Virginia's Institute for Advanced Technology in the Humanities as the Visualization Systems Operator and the Director of 3D Modeling for the Rome Reborn project, which has been featured in Siggraph, Google Earth, Newsweek, the New York Times, and other publications worldwide.
 Her work at the Institute utilized Computer Graphics technology to further understanding, preservation, and access to cultural heritage and digital archaeology initiatives, particularly in ancient Rome.
-She also used these skills to develop interfaces and visualizations of American cultural heritage initiatives in her job as Senior Technology Specialist at Arkansas State University's Center For Digital Initiatives.
+She furthers this work now with Flyover Zone, leader in Scholarly Virtual Tourism.
 Kim Dylla also worked on the scientific side of the Computer Graphics technology she used in the Rome Reborn project, programming interfaces for NVIDIA/mental images' Reality Server remote rendering software.
 This fusion of science and art is inescapable througout all aspects of her work.